destinio/TI4-teaching/games/risingsun/README.md

 - **NOTE: If, at the end of a Battle, no players have any Force left in the Province, the player with the highest Honor wins.**

-### WAR REPARATIONS
+### War Reparations
 - all losing players discard all Coins they allocated on the War tile to the common pile
 - The winning player, however, gives all Coins they allocated on their War tile to the losing players.
 - If the number of used Coins can’t be distributed equally, the winning player decides which player(s) should get an extra Coin.
 - War is then resolved in the next Province, until all Provinces with a War Number token have been resolved, and the War Phase comes to an end.
--

 ## Seasonal Cleanup
 - All Coins and Ronin tokens in players’ reserves are returned to the common pile.
 They will need to rebuild their resources again next Season.
 - All  figures on the Shrine tiles are returned to their owners’ reserves.
-- Take the Political Mandates that are on the board and shu e them back with the deck of Political Mandates
+- Take the Political Mandates that are on the board and shuffle them back with the deck of Political Mandates
 - BEGIN THE NEXT PHASE

 ## Winter Season